fkerrin/ServerlessPortfolio/README.md

 8 October 2018 - Use ReactJS for web components.

 10 October 2018 - Tested with chai and mocha, also used webpack to package.

+12 October 2018 - Added onClick handlers to reval and hide data.